Elections Worker (Temporary)

 Selection Process: Application materials will be screened on an ongoing basis; the most competitive candidates will be e-mailed for further steps in the selection process that may include a data-entry assessment test, interview, and physical agility test.
 PLEASE BE SURE TO CHECK YOUR EMAIL FOR FURTHER STEPS IN THIS PROCESS.

-COVID-19 Precautions: We have incorporated a number of changes to our office flow, public access, sanitation, cubicle and desk setup, and personal protective equipment (PPE) such as masks and gloves to keep everyone safe and healthy.
+COVID-19 Precautions: We have incorporated a number of changes to our office flow, public access, sanitation, building modifications, and personal protective equipment (PPE) such as masks and gloves to keep everyone safe and healthy.
 More information will be provided to you about these protocols and how we are ensuring your safety if you are selected.